Unwind Operator

 Now, all three values are at the same level of the data structure.

-Look for the Unwind operator in the Table group on the left of the Data Workflow canvas.
+You'll find the Get operator under the Table group to the left of the Data Workflow canvas.

 Setting |